logo IPPC

 Summary

-In August 2024, ToBRFV was detected in commercially grown glasshouse Solanum lycopersicum (tomato) plants at two properties in the Northern Adelaide Plains region in South Australia.
+In Australia, ToBRFV was first detected in 2024 in commercially grown glasshouse Solanum lycopersicum (tomato) plants in South Australia.

 Danger